IainStevenson/docker.multi.service.reverse.proxy/src/network.md

 container-to-container communications through their deterministic hostnames.

 Container-to-container communications:
-* (A) are (mediated) proxied by the proxy service if addresses use the the main domain  ```mystore.local``` and application base paths. e,g, https://mystore.local/api
+* (A) are (mediated) proxied by the proxy service if addresses use the the main domain  ```myInfo.local``` and application base paths. e,g, https://myInfo.local/api
-* (B) are direct if the addresses use the actual sub-domain host name for the service e.b. https://api.mystore.local/api
+* (B) are direct if the addresses use the actual sub-domain host name for the service e.b. https://api.myInfo.local/api

 ## Network topology